GunnarGriese/gunnargriese.github.io/assets/articles/2024-09-01-ga4-reporting-identity.md

 > Note: If you don't use user IDs, GA4 also allows you to perform the import based on the device ID.
 This is especially handy for lead generation websites or websites that don't have a login functionality.

 While the Data Import in its current state is a neat feature, adopting it could be more convenient.
 For example, manual uploads are suitable for one-off tests but otherwise impractical.
 The SFTP option comes with challenges and takes some time to set up correctly.
 I'm sure we'll be able to use the Admin API to automate the import process in the future (like it was the case for Universal Analytics).
-Then, we could use serverless solutions (e.g., Cloud Run) to build simple, API-based applications that automatically upload the data to GA4.
+Then, we could use serverless solutions (e.g., Cloud Run) to build simple, easy-to-maintain applications that automatically upload the data to GA4.

 If you feel like you need more information about GA4 Data Import based on User IDs, I recommend the [official documentation](https://support.google.com/analytics/answer/10071143) to get started.